jolicode/slack-php-api/doc/updating-sdk.md

 The patches in this repository may not fix all the specification issues.
 Should you discover a new specification bug, here is the process to propose changes:

-1. edit the `resources/slack-openapi-patched.json` file as you wish
+1. Edit the `resources/slack-openapi-patched.json` file as you wish
-2. test the updated SDK (see above)
+2. Update the SDK (see above) and test the resulting code
-3. when satisfied with the result, run this command:
+3. When satisfied with the result, run this command:

 ```bash
 ./bin/slack-api-client-generator spec:generate-patch